timlrx/tailwind-nextjs-starter-blog/README.md

 ## Extend / Customize

 `data/siteMetadata.json` - contains most of the site related information which should be modified for a user's need.

+`data/authors/default.md` - default author information (required).
+Additional authors can be added as files in `data/authors`.

 `data/projectsData.js` - data used to generate styled card in projects page.